Monday, March 30, 2009

 Packworld.com reported that a leading hot dog manufacturer (which prefers not to be identified) installed x-ray inspection systems on its packaging lines last year.
 The electronically controlled, low-power x-ray generators and image analysis software allow the manufacturer to detect bone, stone, glass, wood, plastic and metal in its products and packaging.

 This totally turns my stomach!
-I have not been a hot dog eater since about age 8.
+I have not been a hot dog eater since about age eight.
 This just reconfirms why.
-Now that I am here I have have been super picky about meat.
+Now that I am here I've been super picky about meat.
 We try to buy only US beef but it isn't always available at our commissary.
 Last weekend Chris was in a local grocery store and talking to me on the phone.
 As he passed the meat counter all of the sudden he just about heaved right there because the stench of death and rotten meat was so bad he just had to get away ASAP.

 Goth Boy

-Just when I think I might not have anything to blog Ethan does something like this.
+Just when I think I might not have anything to blog about Ethan does something like this.
 I had left Zach and Ethan at the table coloring.
-I walked into my bed room and grabbed my camera and cord to download the beach pictures and I hear them walking down the hall Zach saying, "Mom will be so surprised how much you look like an Native-American."
-I thought he looked a little more...
-Goth.
+I was walking into my bed room and to grab my camera and cord to download the beach pictures and I heard them walking down the hall behind me, Zach saying, "Mom will be so surprised how much you look like an Indian."
+I thought he looked a little more... goth.
 These markings went all the way around his neck as well.
-3 minutes I tell you; 3 minutes.
+Three minutes I tell you.
+Three minutes!
 That's all it was.
-Now I wasn't sure this would come off as these were not the usual washables we generally use.
+Now I wasn't sure this would come off, as these were not the usual washables we generally use.
 It did take a bit of scrubbing but it did come out.

 Sunday, March 22, 2009